 Lantern Room of a Lighthouse

 Unlike the rest of the items on our list, this one does not come with a specific location.
 Michigan has 3,200 miles of shoreline so it should come as no surprise that it was reportedly once home to 247 lighthouses.
-Today the coasts are still dotted over a hundred.
-Some can only be seen from outside, but others are open to visitors to climb up in and get a good glimpse into another time, and out at a gorgeous view.
+Today the coasts are still dotted with over a hundred.
+Some can only be seen from outside.
+However, others are open to visitors to climb in and get a good glimpse into another time, and out at a gorgeous view.
 If you really love the experience, some even request overnight guest lighthouse keepers.
 Along Lake Michigan, Big Sable Point Lighthouse in Ludington offers tours and the option to climb the watchtower.
 If Lake Huron is your destination, check out the view atop the Tawas Point Lighthouse.
-The Lake Superior shore includes the Point Iroquois Lighthouse , which allows guests to climb the 65-ft spiral staircase up toward the beacon.
+The Lake Superior shore includes the Point Iroquois Lighthouse, which allows guests to climb the 65-ft spiral staircase up toward the beacon.
 Similarly, the light station tower at Whitefish Point is open to the public, and the spot also features the Great Lakes Shipwreck Museum, where you can learn what really happened to the Edmund Fitzgerald and other vessels that sail our freshwater seas.
 Be sure to confirm that the lighthouse you want to visit will be open when you arrive, and especially if you need a reservation to get up in the tower.

 Beer City USA